-The aim of the Professional Skills in Medical Art Course is to prepare students for a career as professional medical artists by developing skills to tackle a range of projects in a plethora of mediums with efficiency and deftness.
-The Course will facilitate student learning and understanding of visual communication tools to educate medical, allied health and non-medical audiences as well as stimulate intellectual curiosity and self-directed learning and self-assessment.
+The aim of the MAET Postgraduate Programme in Medical Art is to prepare students for a career as a professional medical artist.
+Developing a range of skills through a series of projects, in a plethora of mediums, completing each with efficiency and deftness.
+The course will facilitate student learning and understanding of visual communication tools, to educate medical, allied health and non-medical audiences and stimulate intellectual curiosity, self-directed learning and self-assessment.

 Course Design

-Designed by professional medical artists together with clinicians, the course enables each student to explore and develop experience and practice in a breadth of medical topics including anatomical, surgical and pathological studies.
+The Postgraduate Programme has been designed by professional medical artist’s together with clinicians.
+The course enables each student to explore and develop experience and practice in a breadth of medical topics including anatomical, surgical and pathological studies.
 The aim is to provide, by means of contemporary communication media as well as in the traditional forms of medical illustration, experience in the application of art to communication and education in medicine and the health sciences.
 While items of practical and traditionally prepared artwork submitted for Examination will be mandatory – establishing fundamental skills inherent in medical art – additional items will be of the candidate’s choice and theme, thus providing for individual scope and a reflection of specialist skills and knowledge in a variety of subjects and digitally formatted if appropriate.
 In addition to the basic medical and clinical sciences, independent theoretical study will include ethical and legal issues associated with the practice of medical illustration.

 Qualification